 Once the Alaska salmon is pulled away you are then going to need to decide how much you want to add to this recipe and how much you want to eat on the spot or save for later.

 I’m Italian so when I cook I’m cooking for an army so there are always leftovers, hence I smoked a 2 ½ pound side of Alaskan salmon – don’t judge me.
 Add your smoked salmon to a bowl along with the other ingredients and whisk until combined.

 Now if you love those bigger smoked salmon chunks for your smoked salmon dip then simply gently fold them into the other ingredients to keep them intact.

 Serving up a smoked salmon dip is going to be completely up to the maker of it.
 I, on the other hand, can never help myself so the more accompaniments I can serve up with it the better.

-That means I serve it with 4,263 different crackers and breads.
+That means I serve it with 4,263 different crackers and slices of bread.
 I like to use sliced vegetables, pickled vegetables, honestly whatever I can get my hand on.

 The dip is super good by itself but serving it on a beautiful platter with a ton of dippers is the way to go!